-ENVI’s vegetation analysis tools classify a scene for agricultural stress, fire fuel distribution, and overall forest health.
+ENVI’s vegetation analysis tools classify a scene for agricultural stress, fire fuel distribution, forest cover, and overall forest health.
 Thus, you can perform vegetation analysis using tools that guide VI selection for a specific outcome.
 You can also use the Vegetation Analysis Workflow to guide you through this process.

 The scientific basis for the vegetation analysis tools was developed by Dr. Gregory P. Asner of the Carnegie Institution of Washington, Department of Global Ecology.